 – one of the most common yoga poses, like an inverted ‘V’ shape.

-- Learn more: Pose of the week - downward facing dog
+- Learn more: Step-by-step guide to – Downward facing dog

 - EkhartYoga members: Downward facing dog deconstructed – improve your downward facing dog with the help of the wall, chair and blocks – 40 min, all level class with Adela Serrano